Planning to charter a yacht in the UK? Before you book, what do you need to consider?

 Choosing the size and type of yacht to suit your requirements is probably the next most important thing.

-If you are looking to hire a yacht in an area which offers low wind and relatively easy waters to navigate, such as the Mediterranean, then you could justifiably be tempted into a larger yacht.
-However in the tidal waters of the Solent you may find something around 38 – 40 feet easier to handle.
+If you are looking to hire a yacht in an area which offers low wind and relatively easy waters to navigate, such as the Mediterranean, then you could justify being tempted into a larger yacht.
+However, in the tidal waters of the Solent you may find something around 38 – 40 feet easier to handle.